 Echinacea– Medical research has shown it to be safe and effective in decreasing the frequency, duration, and severity of common illnesses such as ear and sinus infections, colds, and the flu.
 Echinacea comes in adult tablets and liquid, as well as children’s chewables and drops.
 (Best used to shorten the duration and severity of colds and other upper respiratory infections (URIs) when given as soon as symptoms start.)

 Vitamin C– This simple vitamin can fight off invading germs -available as a powder, chewable, or capsule.
 You can get enough Vitamin C through a good diet, but if sick, a boost can help!

 Fruits and Vegetable Supplement– The immune-boosting properties of nature’s food is remarkable.
 If your kids won’t eat enough fruits and vegetables, taking a “raw foods multivitamin” will help.

 Zinc– Zinc is an important nutrient required by the body for proper growth, better immune, nervous and reproductive systems.
 Unfortunately, the body cannot produce this nutrient on its own and hence it needs to make up for it through a proper diet.

 - Probiotics– Probiotics help to regulate the immune system by balancing the good bacteria in the tummy.
 These “good” microorganisms potentially reduce the risk of diarrhea and respiratory infections.
 Strengthen your child’s immune system by serving live-cultured products like organic yogurt or by adding a probiotic supplement to their water or applesauce.
-Be sure the probiotic is high quality.
+Be sure the probiotic is of high quality.

 - Tumeric: a powerful anti-inflammatory, new studies show that turmeric also lowers fevers.